WVTri: our coaches

 LEFT TO RIGHT - FRONT ROW: CRAIG DARREN MARK

-BTF Level 3 Head Coach - Darren Thoirs
+BTF Level 3: S&C Lead Coach - Darren Thoirs

 I have been involved in triathlon coaching for the past 5 years.
-As Head Coach at WVTri it is my responsibility to ensure that we provide quality training to all of our members through progressive session planning for all abilities.
+As Lead Coach in S&C at WVTri it is my responsibility to ensure that we provide quality training to all of our members through progressive session planning for all abilities.
 Our philosophy to training is that we challenge the individual but we always make the sessions enjoyable and open to everyone.
 Sporting Qualifications: BTF Level 1, 2 and 3, Head Coach CPD, Open Water CPD, Strength & Conditioning CPD, CrossFit Level 1, Wattbike Practioners Course.